ScilifelabDataCentre/RDM-guidelines/content/topics/data-management-plan.md

 2. **Project start:** The DMP is completed with more details e.g. about documentation, data quality measures, file and folder strategies, etc.

-3. **Project end:** The DMP is updated a final time with e.g. links to published data and details about archiving (what data and where), so that this document enables future re-use of the project (by yourself or others).
+3. **Project end:** The DMP is updated a final time with e.g. links to published data and details about archiving (what data and where), so that this document enables future reuse of the project (by yourself or others).

 ## The main parts of a DMP